 - By creating a company account or posting a job on Get on Board with your company trademark and logo, you are publicly disclosing your business relationship with us.
 We may mention you as a customer publicly for promotional or business purposes.

 - We may change without notice company logos or information that we believe most accurately identifies you.
 We also reserve the right to edit the public information in a job post to improve its readability.

 When opening a selection process, you will be able to make use of our tools and services in ways that could reflect sensitive information about your organization or business strategy, such as phases of a selection process, evaluation or selection tools, private information about projects and people within your organization, etc.

 For all purposes, we consider this information to be sensitive and strictly confidential, and we take the necessary security measures to protect it and restrict access to it.
 No one outside of the authorized members of your account can access this information.

 Applicants to a job posted by your company can only access the information you explicitly share with them through messages.

 Applicants can never access the stages of your recruitment process, any private qualifications you or members have left on the application or internal team notes.

 Applicants cannot identify whether or not they have been excluded from a process or whether the process is open or closed, unless you explicitly inform them.
-Nor can they know the identity or number of other applicants.
+They cannot know the identity of other applicants.
 However, certain information regarding an application (for example, whether it has been discarded or not, the reason for discarding, the stage of the selection process when an application has been completed and the number of messages exchanged between company users and the applicant) is anonymized and aggregated with the same information from other jobs to which the professional has applied, to advise the applicant on possible improvements to their profile.

 Applicants can find out whether or not the company has read their application.